Hui mian: Fangcheng hui mian

-Fangcheng hui mian originated in the early 1980s.
-They were inspired by Zhengzhou hui mian.
-The stewed noodle masters combined the characteristics of Fangcheng-there are more Hui people, so they are rich in mutton resources.
+Fangcheng hui mian originated in the early 1980s and was inspired by Zhengzhou hui mian.
+The noodle chefs combined the characteristics of Fangcheng-there are more Hui people, so they are rich in mutton resources.
 Then they explored and improved based on Zhengzhou braised noodles.
-Southern specialties-Fangcheng hui mian.
 Fangcheng hui mian seems easy to make, but to achieve true taste is by no means what ordinary people can do.
 To determine whether it is authentic Fangcheng hui mian, one looks at the soup, the second with the noodles, and the third with chili oil.